Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 *beginning* is the starting value of the variable.

 *endInclusive* is the value where the loop should end.
 That means that if the variable has a value that surpasses the end value, the loop will terminate.
-If the loop variable has the same value as endInclusive, it will enter its last iteration.
+If the loop variable has the same value as *endInclusive*, it will enter its last iteration.
 If the value is greater/smaller (depends on if the loop counts up or down) the loop will not have a terminal iteration.

 *stepSize (optional)* by default the loop will have a step size of either 1 or -1.
 However, adding `step <stepSize>` will change the amount by which the variable changes.